level-level/clarkson-wp-cli-twig-translations/readme.md

 # Clarkson WP-CLI Twig Translation commando

 # What
-Parses all Twig files in your current themes `templates` directory.
+Parses all Twig files in your current themes `templates` directory to `.php` files.

 # How